lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 + 16 virtual cores
 + 32 GB of ram
-+ 2 NICs card (One of the network card for administration and the other one for sniffing)
++ 2 NICs card (One of the network cards for administration and the other one for sniffing)

 ![Pasted image 20240513112852](https://github.com/lm3nitro/Projects/assets/55665256/f0c7f6f7-e02c-4415-bf54-5673187c576f)

-Now that the VM specs have been selected, its time to turn on the VM:
+Now that the VM specs have been selected, it's time to turn on the VM:

 ![Pasted image 20240513113012](https://github.com/lm3nitro/Projects/assets/55665256/71cd5e03-ca3c-4a01-a62d-9a484c023a76)

-When the VM first boots up I was presented with a wanrning.
+When the VM first boots up I was presented with a warning.
 I selected *yes* to proceed

 ![Pasted image 20240513113840](https://github.com/lm3nitro/Projects/assets/55665256/99b94cb9-a841-4e9f-bbfb-4e5958b5e0b7)

 I was then prompted to create a username/password.
-Once enetered the installation begins:
+Once entered the installation begins:

 ![Pasted image 20240513114033](https://github.com/lm3nitro/Projects/assets/55665256/ed1b8bef-a43b-4ea2-be0d-8120a61e8e35)